molbiodiv/bcdatabaser/README.md

  --sequence-length-filter 100:2000
 ```

+This created a folder `its2.bellis.full.2018-11-12` in your current working directory with the following content:
+ - **sequences.tax.fa**: the sequences with sinax-style taxonomy information in the header
+ - **taxonomy.krona.html**: Krona chart of the taxa in the resulting database
+ - **list.txt**: list of accessions and taxids downloaded
+ - **sequences.fa**: the raw sequence download
+ - **reference_db_creator.log**: log file with all the messages printed to stdout
+ - **CITATION**: info on how to cite this pipeline

 Advance example (ITS2 sequences for a custom species list with trimming using dispr):
 ```
 docker run -u $UID:$GID -v $PWD:/data --rm iimog/metabdb_dev\